-If a deck or porch is damaged during a hailstorm, it can cost between $670 and $3,000 or more for repairs.
-If damage is observed in this location, be sure to avoid walking on the deck or porch to avoid collapse and injury.
+If a deck or porch is damaged during a hailstorm, deck repair costs can run between $670 and $3,000 or more.
+If the homeowner observes additional damage in this location, they will want to avoid walking on the deck or porch to avoid collapse and injury.
 The material of the structure will affect the hail damage repair costs.
 Concrete patios can cost from $50 to $800 to repair, a wooden or composite deck can range from $790 to $3,000 or more, and a tile surface can cost between $100 and $900 to repair.

 Asphalt driveways are commonly damaged by hail.
 Minor divots can be patched and resealed for as little as $100 to $300, but if there is extensive damage to the structure of the driveway, it may need to be replaced.
 Asphalt resurfacing costs about $3,600 on average.
 Homeowners will want to keep in mind that different materials are used to patch driveways in various regions of the country depending on the climate, so price may depend on the cost of the materials.

 Water damage is common after hailstorms, and it can cause issues with flooring, walls, and ceilings.
 Ceiling repairs typically run from $330 to $1,100, flooring repairs cost between $200 and $500, and drywall repair will range from $280 to $790.
 Water damage needs to be dealt with quickly to diminish the risk of mold and mildew growth.
 If mold and mildew are found, it can cost around $2,200 for remediation.

 Car hail damage repair can cost between $1,000 and $3,500.
-Hail can dent the surface and crack the windshield, windows, and sunroof.
+Hail can dent a car’s surface and crack the windshield, windows, and sunroof.
 For smaller dents, paintless dent repair can be a good option.
-Paintless dent repair cost will depend on the size and location of the dent and can run from $50 to $125 for a dent roughly an inch in size.
-Comprehensive car insurance usually pays for hail damage, but for minor damage it may not be worth making a claim if the deductible is close to the repair cost.
+Paintless dent repair cost will depend on the size and location of the dent and can run from $50 to $150 for a dent roughly an inch in size.
+Comprehensive car insurance usually pays for hail damage, but for minor damage it may not be worth making a claim if the deductible amount is close to the repair cost.
 Homeowners can search for “car dent removal near me” to find a professional in their area who can fix the hail damage to their car.

 If a home has been damaged by hail, it’s important for the homeowner to begin repairs as quickly as possible to avoid additional harm to the structure.
-Here are a few reasons to get hail damage repair to a home.
+The following are a few reasons to get hail damage repair to a home.

 Hail damage can result in a leaky roof.
 This typically happens when the surface of the roof breaks down to expose the underlayment, which is not designed to keep out water and provides water with an entry point into the home.
 Repairing leaks can range from $100 to $700 per 100 square feet on average, depending on the material.
 Water entering the house can cause insulation, drywall, ceiling, and flooring damage.
 It also puts the house at risk of mold and mildew growth.

 Strong hailstorms can chip, crack, and break windows and skylights.
 Cracked or shattered panes are easy to spot, but homeowners will also want to look for dented flashing or damage to frames and siding.
 This type of damage can make the home susceptible to water damage over time.
-Be sure to examine every window to spot damage, and expect to pay for window pane replacement.
+Be sure to examine every window to spot damage, and expect to pay between $200 and $1,800 for window replacement.

 Gutters that have experienced hail may dent, crack, or break.
 Broken gutters can cause water damage to the siding and foundation and will need to be repaired sooner rather than later.
 A professional gutter repair technician will be able to tell whether repair or a replacement of the entire gutter system is necessary.
 It may be a good idea to also install gutter guards to mitigate any future hail damage.

 Hail Damage Repair: DIY vs. Hiring a Professional

-How to Save Money on Repairing Hail Damage
+How to Save Money on Hail Damage Repair Cost

 Dealing with hail damage repair can send many homeowners scrambling to find ways to save money.
 Staying within a budget for hail damage repair costs can be challenging, and the additional fees associated with the project can quickly add up.
-One way to save money on hail damage repair costs is to go with the minimum and cheapest repair, but there are other ways to save without compromising what you want.
+One way to save money on hail damage repair costs is to go with the minimum and cheapest repair, but there are other ways to save without compromising on quality repairs.

 - Get multiple estimates.
-Get at least three estimates from reputable hail repair professionals in your area.
+Get at least three estimates from reputable local hail repair professionals.

 - File a claim.
-Filing an insurance claim for hail damage to your home will help relieve financial stress.
-Keep in mind that in addition to paying the deductible, homeowners will need to pay the deductible and for any repairs that aren’t covered by insurance.
+Filing an insurance claim for hail damage to the home will help relieve financial stress.
+Keep in mind that in addition to paying the deductible, homeowners will need to pay for any repairs that aren’t covered by insurance.

 - Bide your time.
-If the repair isn’t critical, such as for minor roof or window repairs, you may be able to wait to repair certain areas until demand is lower.
+For non-critical repairs, such as minor roof or window repairs, homeowners may be able to wait to repair certain areas until demand is lower.
 However, if there is significant damage, such as leaks and cracked windows, it’s wise to have the repairs done immediately to prevent the damage from becoming worse over time.

 - Ask for discounts.
 Some hail repair professionals may offer discounts for multiple repairs to a home.
 Others may offer discounts for signing up for a mailing list.

 - Use assistance.
-Local or federal government assistance programs can help homeowners with hail repair from a storm that damaged numerous homes in the area.
+Local or federal government assistance programs may be able to help homeowners with hail repair from a storm that damaged numerous homes in the area.

 Questions to Ask About Hail Damage Repair

 Hiring trustworthy professionals to take care of hail damage can be a daunting experience.
 Knowing what questions to ask can minimize miscommunication and save money.
-Here are some questions to ask a hail damage repair professional.
+The following are some questions to ask a hail damage repair professional.